michael-chi/gke-gaming/gke-version/simulation.md

 2. Create "sumulator" node pool, delete auto-created node pool, deploy Simulator
 -   Simulator pods scheduled to "Simulator" node pool

+3. Run stress tester to generate loads
+-   MUD pod immediately scales from 1 (default) to 10

 ## Observation

 - If I created a node pool with everything fit node requirements, POD scheduled to that node pool.
 However, POD can always failed to pull images from container registry, so I end up with pre-create node pool.